Mucinous Cystadenocarcinoma of the breast

 It is basically a malignant presentation of a normally benign cystadenoma (or ‘cystoma’), which is a type of cystic adenoma.
 Mucinous cystadenocarcinoma of the breast is distinct from the more common mucinous breast carcinoma (or ‘colloid’).
 In addition, this condition is also distinct from cystic hypersecretory carcinoma of the breast.

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Mucinous Cystadenocarcinoma of the breast.
-However, this page still has great material, and is still recommended for research.
+I just want to let you know that I have a newer version of this page with more up-to-date information on lobular types of breast cancer.
+However, this page still has great material, and I still recommend it for research.

 These tumors also must be differentiated from metastasis of cancer cells from other sites.
 Mammary mucinous cystadenocarcinoma is composed primarily of tall columnar cells with abundant intracytoplasmic mucin.
 Unlike ordinary mucinous carcinoma, primary mucinous cystadenocarcinoma of the breast usually demonstrates both intracellular and extracellular mucin, whereas in mucinous breast carcinoma the malignant cells are suspended in extracellular mucin.